 Pink is a magical color.
 Pink flowers in particular can be soft and subtle, or bright and electric.
 Either way, they’re almost always welcoming.
-And while pink blooms can add vibrancy and beauty to a space, they can also help support biodiversity and resilience in your home landscape, too.
+And while pink flowering plants can add vibrancy and beauty to a space, they can also help support biodiversity and resilience in your home landscape, too.

-When you go native pink, with native pink flowering plants and shrubs, you’re gardening with purpose and creating a pollinator-friendly landscape that supports regional biodiversity.
+When you go native pink, with native pink flowers and shrubs, you’re gardening with purpose and creating a pollinator-friendly landscape that supports regional biodiversity.

 Native plants are well-adapted to the soil, climate, and wildlife of the area they grow in.
 As a result, they’re often hardier and lower maintenance than introduced species, needing less supplemental watering and fertilizer.